-Logline: An unsuccessful painter plummets into the realms of madness after being rejected by his narcissistic lover and forced into a mental institution.
+Logline: An unsuccessful painter, Vincent van Gogh, plummets into the realms of madness after being rejected by his homosexual lover.

-Synopsis: This story provides an accurate depiction of the extraordinary and controversial life of the famous artist Vincent Van Gogh.
+Synopsis: This story accurately depicts the extraordinary and controversial life of the famous artist Vincent Van Gogh.
 Vincent went against the status quo.
 He was unapologetically homosexual at a time when it was taboo for a man to engage in sexual relations with another man—doing so led to ridicule and shame from the community and society.

 Vincent and Paul: Unspoken Brotherhood Awards